 Negative Feedback (Yes/No)

 Now I know that not all places deserve good feedback, should you still leave feedback?
-Well in my opinion yes but ONLY if it is constructive criticism.
-Its hard enough to feel unappreciated of all the hard work you have put in to your site, to then be told it’s a load of rubbish without any details or suggestions of why.
+Well, in my opinion, yes but ONLY if it is constructive criticism.
+Its hard enough to feel unappreciated of all the hard work you have put into your site, to then be told it’s a load of rubbish without any details or suggestions of why.
 Words still hurt and we as webmasters are still human with feelings, even if we do try to grow a thick skin.
 By being positive in your constructive criticism and offering some suggestions will allow them you know you are helping which in its self is a good step.

 Where to Link

 We want traffic, every man and his dog are telling you their way of getting traffic to your blog yet we are actually missing out on a natural way of getting traffic and links without thinking.
-All the comments you leave should point them back to your blog, why because when they come to visit they want to read about the person, who took the time to leave a comment It doesn’t cost you a penny to leave a comment but it will make that webmasters day or give them important insights on how to better there blog and in return you will be getting a visit.
+All the comments you leave should point them back to your blog, why because when they come to visit they want to read about the person, who took the time to leave a comment It doesn’t cost you a penny to leave a comment but it will make that webmasters day or give them important insights on how to better their blog and in return you will be getting a visit.
 They do deserve it and remember what goes around comes around.